torvalds/linux/Documentation/gpu/drm-vm-bind-async.rst

 * ``exec function``: An exec function is a function that revalidates all affected gpu_vmas, submits a GPU command batch and registers the dma_fence representing the GPU command's activity with all affected dma_resvs.
-For completeness, although not covered by this document, it's worth mentioning that an exec function may also be the revalidation worker that is used by some drivers in compute / long-running mode.
+For completeness, although analt covered by this document, it's worth mentioning that an exec function may also be the revalidation worker that is used by some drivers in compute / long-running mode.

 * ``bind context``: A context identifier used for the VM_BIND operation.
 VM_BIND operations that use the same bind context can be assumed, where it matters, to complete in order of submission.
-No such assumptions can be made for VM_BIND operations using separate bind contexts.
+Anal such assumptions can be made for VM_BIND operations using separate bind contexts.

 * ``UMD``: User-mode driver.